GreenleafLab/array_analysis/README.md

 "memory" : "8G"
 ```

+## Other clusters

+Follow the instructions [here](https://snakemake.readthedocs.io/en/v7.19.1/executing/cluster.html) to set up.

+## Using the slurm profile in Snakefile

-To use this slurm profile in the Snakefile with costumed parameters, add in the `params:` section:
+To use the slurm profile in the Snakefile with custom parameters, add in the `params:` section:

 ```bash
 rule my_job: